adaszko/complgen/README.md

     cargo run --release <darcs.usage

-will generate `darcs.bash` and `darcs.fish` in the current directory that can be sources in the respective shells to get `darcs` completions.
+will generate `darcs.bash` and `darcs.fish` in the current directory that can be sourced in the respective shells to get `darcs` completions.

 ## Rationale